Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

 \subsection{Benchmarks}

-For all benchmarks, we conduct experiments using three random time regions, denoted as ${\text{\#scale}} = 3$, with the corresponding region sizes set to $\{R_1, R_2, R_3\} = \{1 \times 10^{-2}, 5 \times 10^{-2}, 9 \times 10^{-2}\}$, respectively.
+For all benchmarks, we use three random time regions, denoted ${\text{\#scale}}=3$.
+Their sizes are $\{R_1,R_2,R_3\}=\{10^{-2},5\times10^{-2},9\times10^{-2}\}$.
 These regions are designed to represent different temporal scales that are characteristic of the underlying problem.
-In each region, we perturb the time coordinate by varying the number of perturbations, with values $\{k_1, k_2, k_3\} = \{3, 5, 7\}$, ensuring a diverse range of perturbation configurations.
+In each region, we perturb the time coordinate with different perturbation counts.
+We set $\{k_1,k_2,k_3\}=\{3,5,7\}$ for multiscale configurations.
 The representation feature dimension is set to $d_{\text{model}} = 64$, which provides a balanced trade-off between model capacity and computational efficiency.
-For solving the NKGE in 1D, 2D, and 3D, we follow the experimental protocol outlined in \cite{zhao2023former}, training the model using a combination of the Adam optimizer and the L-BFGS optimizer \cite{liu1989limited,kingma2014adam}.
-The Adam optimizer is initially used for the first 500 iterations to ensure fast convergence in the early training stages, followed by the L-BFGS optimizer for the remaining 500 iterations to refine the solution and achieve more accurate results.
-The training process spans a total of 1,000 iterations and is implemented in PyTorch \cite{paszke2019torch}, a widely used deep learning framework that allows for efficient parallel computation.
-To assess the model's performance, we evaluate two key metrics: the Relative L1 Error (rMAE) and the Relative Root Mean Square Error (rRMSE).
-These metrics provide a robust measure of the model’s accuracy by comparing the predicted solutions against the ground truth.
-The rMAE quantifies the average absolute error relative to the true solution, while the rRMSE captures the error in terms of the root mean square, giving a clearer sense of the model's overall predictive accuracy.
-These metrics are computed over the entire set of evaluation points, allowing for a comprehensive comparison of the model's performance across different regions.
+For 1D, 2D, and 3D NKGE tests, we follow the protocol of \citet{zhao2023former}.
+Training combines Adam with L-BFGS \citep{liu1989limited,kingma2014adam}.
+Adam is used for the first 500 iterations to obtain fast initial convergence.
+L-BFGS is then used for 500 iterations to refine the solution.
+All models are trained for 1,000 iterations in PyTorch \citep{paszke2019torch}.
+To assess performance, we evaluate relative L1 error (rMAE) and relative root mean square error (rRMSE).
+These metrics provide a robust measure of the model's accuracy by comparing the predicted solutions against the ground truth.
+The rMAE quantifies average absolute error relative to the true solution.
+The rRMSE measures relative root-mean-square error.
+Both metrics are computed over all evaluation points.
+This enables comparison across the tested regimes.